 - Preheat the oven to 325 F and line a baking sheet with parchement paper.
 Add the shredded coconut to the baking sheet and bake in the preheated oven for 4-8 minutes, checking often to ensure they don’t burn, until lightly toasted.
 Set aside, dividing out 2 tbsp to use for topping the truffles later.

 - If your dates are hard, soak them in hot water for 5-10 minutes until soft.
 Strain the water and add the dates to the food processor.
-Pulse until the dates are mashed.
-Add the coconut milk and process until the mixture is a creamy caramel consistency and no large peices of dates remain.
+Pulse until the dates are mashed and sticky and no large peices of dates remain.

-- Spoon the date mixture into a large bowl and mix with the toasted shredded coconut, collagen and cinnamon until fully combined.
+- Spoon the date mixture into a large bowl and mix with the toasted shredded coconut, coconut milk collagen peptides, and cinnamon until fully combined.